-Browsing 340 - 350 results of 358 programs for program format - Expedition
+Browsing 340 - 350 results of 361 programs for program format - Expedition

+Exploratorium staff members Paul Doherty and Noel Wanner describe more of their experiences on Mt.
+Erebus, and active volcano in Antarctica Check in with Noel Wanner and Paul Doherty as they tell us more about their visit to the active volcano Mt.
+Erebus.
+Karen Joyce has spent 10 seasons in Antarctica.
+From our studio at the Exploratorium, we talked with Ms. Joyce about what life is like in Antarctica.
 Join Exploratorium staff member Julie Konop as she gives us a tour of McMurdo Station in Antarctica.
 Exploratorium staff members Paul Doherty and Noel Wanner travelled to Mt.
 Erebus, a volcano in the Antarctica region, to join scientists doing experiments in the field.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 What if we did contact another intelligent life form in the universe?
 What should we say?
 What traits best represent our humanity?
 Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
 On Thursday, June 21, 2001, a total solar eclipse sped across the Southern Hemisphere.
 The shadow of the moon first darkened the South Atlantic about 250 miles east of the Uruguay coast.
 It crossed the Atlantic Ocean, traversed southern Africa and the island of Madagascar, and then vanished into the darkness as night fell over the Indian Ocean.
 We sent our crew to the country of Zambia to bring images of the total solar eclipse as it happened.
 What's so special about putting a telescope above the atmosphere?
 Find out by visiting Flight Operations and talking with scientists who've nurtured Hubble from the beginning.
 McMurdo Station is the American staging area for Antarctic research.
 At the edge of Ross Island, off the coast of the continent, a small town of workers feed, house, prepare, supply, fuel, transport, and protect those who conduct field research throughout Antarctica and the surrounding waters.
 The community numbers 1,000 in the summer and 200 in the winter.